tamuhey/dataclass_utils/README.md

 ## Features

-- Recursively check type for each fields in dataclass
+- Recursively check type for each field in dataclass
-    - `check_type` can be applied for nested dataclass, nested containers
+    - `check_type` can be applied for nested dataclasses, nested containers
 - No dependencies

 ## Development